Relational Sentence Embedding for Flexible Semantic Matching: Introduction

 \section{Introduction}

 Sentence representation learning is a long-standing topic in natural language understanding and has broad applications in many tasks, including retrieval, clustering, and classification \cite{cer-etal-2018-universal}.
 It has been studied extensively in existing literature \cite{kiros2015skip,conneau-etal-2017-supervised,reimers-gurevych-2019-sentence,gao2021simcse} and the problem is defined as learning vector representation ($e_i$) for sentence ($s_i$) and the similarity between sentences ($s_i$,~$s_j$) is inferred by their pairwise cosine similarity: $cos(e_i,e_j)$.
-Prior work found that the entailment relation in natural language inference (NLI) data aligns well with semantic similarity defined in STS datasets \cite{conneau-etal-2017-supervised,reimers-gurevych-2019-sentence,gao2021simcse}.
+Prior work found that the entailment relation in natural language inference (NLI) data aligns well with the semantic similarity concept defined in STS datasets \cite{conneau-etal-2017-supervised,reimers-gurevych-2019-sentence,gao2021simcse}.
 However, the concept of similarity is vaguely defined, and the relationship between sentences is indeed multifaceted \cite{wang2022just}.
 One can only rely on experimental verification to determine what relation between sentences aligns well with human perception of ``semantic similarity''.
-The similarity between sentences can also vary a lot based on the personal understanding of semantic similarity.
+The similarity intensity between sentences varies greatly based on the perspective of personal understanding.

-In this work, we do not focus on discussing the detailed definition of semantic relations but focus on the explicit modeling of sentence relations.
-Instead of treating sentence pairs as either positive or negative samples in contrastive learning \cite{gao2021simcse,yan2021consert,wu2021esimcse}, we treat sentence pairs as triples with relational information embedded as: ($s_i$, \emph{relationship}, $s_j$).
-We learn a translational operation between sentence embeddings to model the sentence relations contrastively.
-Despite its simplicity, the relational modeling component expands the concept of existing sentence embedding and introduces unique properties for flexible semantic matching.
+In this work, we do not focus on discussing the detailed definition of semantic relations but focus on the explicit modelling of sentence relations.
+Instead of treating sentence pairs as either positive or negative samples in contrastive learning \cite{gao2021simcse,yan2021consert,wu2021esimcse}, we treat sentence pairs as triples: ($s_i$, \emph{relationship}, $s_j$), with relational information embedded.
+We learn a translational operation between sentence embeddings to contrastively model the relationship between sentences.
+Despite its simplicity, the relational modelling component largely expands the concept of existing sentence embedding and introduces unique properties for more flexible semantic matching capabilities.
 Our method is called \emph{Relational Sentence Embedding} (RSE).